I created an easy to use API to help businesses do incredible things with AI.

 Use custom form requests for complex validation

-The main reason to use custom form requests are:
+The main reasons to use custom form requests are:

 1. Reusing validation across multiple controllers;